The majority of students enrolled in Master’s programs at Brown are self-supported.

 - Research apprenticeships and teaching assistantships appointments are available on a very limited, ad hoc basis.
 These options do vary from year to year and are highly competitive.

-- Students can apply for outside fellowships such as those listed in 2019-2020 Scholarships List.
+- Students can apply for outside fellowships such as those compiled in Outside Scholarships List.

 - Some students may also be eligible for federal loans.
 Learn more about about financing a Master’s degree and loan options.